TCLamnidis/BareBonesBash/README.md

 be "set" (i.e. telling the computer what that means) to a variety of things.
 In this case it is set to a **string** of characters, corresponding to the name of the first FASTQ file (`ERR2020617.fastq.gz`).
-At that point the command given within the loop (in this case `ln -s`) is executed.
+At that point the command given within the loop (in this case `ln -s`) is executed, before the next FASTQ file in the list (`ERR2020611.fastq.gz`) s picked up, and the loop is repeated.

-Within that command itself, we wish to use what is in the `fastq` variable, so we tell the computer we are looking for what is contained in the variable by prefixing the character `$` to the variable name.
-This means that when reading `~/BareBonesBash/$fastq`, the computer knows that `$fastq` means "use what ever is stored in the variable `fastq`", thus seeing `~/BareBonesBash/ERR2020609.fastq.gz`.
-In the second part of the command (`~/BareBonesBash/FastQ.Portals`), there is no `$` in front of the sequence of letters `fastq`, so the computer reads it as the letters themselves and not the contents variable (which is what we wanted to happen).

 In other words: